Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 ## [SRE] vs. Product Development

-Part of the reason for formalizing these activities is the recognition of a different category of work, [SRE], that is essential part of maintaining the overall quality of a software product as well as the productivity of both developers and users of the software alike.
+Part of the reason for formalizing these activities is the recognition of a different category of work, [SRE], that is an essential part of maintaining the overall quality of a software product as well as the productivity of both developers and users of the software alike.
 Nonetheless, this work is very different from conventional *product development* type work where bug fixes,